menandmice/micetro_docs/guides/implementation/updates.rst

 Preparing the Update
 ^^^^^^^^^^^^^^^^^^^^^
-To streamline the updating process, the update is prepared by making sure that update packages are uploaded to the various components before the update is actually deployed.
+To streamline the updating process, the update is prepared by ensuring that update packages are uploaded to the various components before it is deployed.

 **To prepare an update**:

 1. Select :guilabel:`Prepare Update` to start the update process.

 2. A package for the new version is downloaded and prepared for deployment.
-This includes uploading a package to each DNS and DHCP server, as well as each appliance if the new update package includes an update for them.
+This includes uploading a package to each DNS and DHCP server.

 Deploying the Update
 ^^^^^^^^^^^^^^^^^^^^^